Taganrog military museum

-Taganrog Military Museum is the first private military museum in the Russian city of Taganrog.
+Taganrog Military Museum is a private military museum in the Russian city of Taganrog.
 Its exhibits includes displays of military vehicles and weapons.

 Museum history

-The start of museum exhibition creation refers to May 9, 2004, when the club Auto-Retro Taganrog was founded.
+The start of museum exhibition creation refers to May 9, 2004.

 On the night of October 25, 2014, the building of the Taganrog Military Museum and all of its exhibits were completely destroyed by fire.